pathakanuj24/EyeHelp/README.md

 # Solution:-
 # Virtual Keyboard with Eye Tracking
 This is a virtual keyboard application that utilizes eye tracking to enable typing without physical input devices.
-It allows users to control the keyboard and type by blinking their eyes.In this project, users can able to type just by blinking their eyes.
+It allows users to control the keyboard and type by blinking their eyes.
 ## SetUp and Installation
 To run this application, you need to have Python and the following libraries installed: